Achievable logoAchievable logo

 1. ATM and ATR

-1. Extracellular vesicles (EVs) are small-membrane vesicles secreted by most cell types with the role to provide intercellular communication both locally and systemically.
-Cells may use EVs to transfer nucleic acids, proteins and lipids.
+1. Extracellular vesicles (EVs)** are small membrane vesicles secreted by most cell types.
+Their role is to provide intercellular communication both locally and systemically.
+Cells may use EVs to transfer nucleic acids, proteins, and lipids.
 EVs play a role in tumor progression and metastases.

-The transfer of their content between cells, which includes confers the means for these interactions and induces significant cellular behaviour changes in the receiving cell.
+Transfer of EV content between cells confers the means for these interactions and induces significant cellular behaviour changes in the receiving cell.
 EVs are implicated in the regulation of numerous physiological and pathological processes, including development and neurological and cardiovascular diseases.
-Importantly, it has been shown that EV signalling is essential in almost all the steps necessary for the progress of carcinomas, from primary tumours to metastasis.
-EVs help tumors in angiogenesis, invasion, metastasis and conversion of local fibroblasts into cancer associated fibroblasts.
+Importantly, EV signalling is essential in almost all the steps necessary for the progress of carcinomas, from primary tumours to metastasis.
+EVs help tumors in angiogenesis, invasion, metastasis, and conversion of local fibroblasts into cancer associated fibroblasts.
 In Ca breast metastasis to the brain, EVs are taken up by the BBB by transcytosis.

 4. How to write complementary DNA sequences?
-Because of the nature of complementary base pairing, if you know the sequence of one strand of DNA, you can predict the sequence of the strand that will pair with, or “complement” it.
-Remember, when writing complementary DNA sequences, you need to write the sequence in the 5’ to 3’ direction.
-This usually involves reversing the sequence.
+Because of complementary base pairing, if you know the sequence of one DNA strand, you can predict the sequence of the strand that will pair with it (the complementary strand).
+When writing complementary DNA sequences, write the final answer in the 5’ to 3’ direction.
+This usually requires reversing the complementary sequence.

-e.g. what will be the complementary DNA sequence to ATTGCGA ?
-As per protocol, we can assume that it is written in 5’ to 3’, which is 5’ ATTGCGA 3’.
-Strictly looking at complementary base pairing the sequence will be 3’ TAACGCT 5’.
-Now, reverse it to write in 5’ to 3’ protocol, hence the answer will be 5’ TCGCAAT 3’ also written simply as TCGCAAT.
-When writing an RNA sequence replace T with U (for uracil).
+e.g. what will be the complementary DNA sequence to ATTGCGA?
+By convention, assume the given sequence is written 5’ to 3’: 5’ ATTGCGA 3’.
+Using complementary base pairing, the paired strand is 3’ TAACGCT 5’.
+Now reverse it to write it 5’ to 3’, so the answer is 5’ TCGCAAT 3’, also written simply as TCGCAAT.
+When writing an RNA sequence, replace T with U (for uracil).

 5. Protooncogenes and tumor suppressor genes